 GWS 239 Women and Development in Latin America

 This team-taught service-learning travel course engages students in thinking about the challenges of development in Latin America with particular emphasis placed upon the gendered dimensions of both developmental theory and practice.
 Through a combination of readings, films, lectures, online lessons, discussions, and travel to a developing region in Mexico, Central America, or South America where women play key roles in development, students understand the burdens placed on women in underdeveloped nations s well as the roles women have played in that region's development.

 An examination of sex/gender systems in historical, cross-cultural, and contemporary societies.
 Identity politics and the interconnections between gender, race, class, ethnicity, and sexual orientation are core segments of this course.
 Feminist, socialist, liberal, and conservative thought on sex/gender issues is examined.

 GWS 345 Gender and Communication

 This course evaluates the role of communication and how cultural expectations are transmitted (and continually reproduced) through language, non-verbal communication, and social traditions.
 Students study historical movements and current research in gender communication to gain an informed appreciation of the social and personal roles of gender.

-For more information about the courses and requirements for gender and women’s studies, please refer to page 73 in our course catalog.
+For more information about the courses and requirements for gender, women, and sexuality studies, please refer to page 73 in our course catalog.